Infant Jaundice and Birth Injuries

 The yellowish substance called bilirubin is one of the main byproducts that are leftover from the continuous breakdown of red blood cells (hemolysis).
 Unlike other byproducts of hemolysis, bilirubin is not reusable elsewhere in the body so it does not get recycled.
-In fact, bilirubin can actually be toxic to the body at high levels.
-This means that bilirubin leftover from the breakdown of red blood cells must be regularly disposed of.
+In fact, bilirubin can be toxic to the body at high levels.
+This means that bilirubin leftover from the breakdown of red blood cells must be regularly disposed.

 Bilirubin comes in two forms inside the body: unconjugated and conjugated.
 When dying red blood cells are first broken down the bilirubin that is left is in the unconjugated form.
 Unconjugated bilirubin is not water-soluble which means it cannot be disposed of through urination.
 Unconjugated bilirubin will continue to circulate and build up in the bloodstream.
 Normally the unconjugated bilirubin is filtered into the liver where it is converted to conjugated bilirubin.
 Conjugated bilirubin is water soluble which allows it to be disposed of through urination.

 Jaundice occurs when the liver is not able to process bilirubin fast enough to keep pace with hemolysis.
 In adults jaundice typically occurs when the liver is damaged or impaired by disease.
 Jaundice in infants occurs so frequently because their liver is often underdeveloped or as efficient when they are firstborn.

 Jaundice in newborns is usually very easy to identify and diagnose.
 The first signs of newborn jaundice generally appear within the first 24 hours of life.
 The condition and outward symptoms will gradually increase in severity over the next several days.
 In most normal cases, jaundice will start to disappear the following week.